jeffreyguo/SS-Behat-quicksetup/README.md

 	Given /^I should see a log-in form$/

-	 Then /^I will see a bad log-in message$/
+	 Then /^I will see a "bad" log-in message$/

 ### CMS UI